Monument Valley, Utah

 Tips for visiting Monument Valley:

-Stay hydrated: It goes without saying: The desert is dry AF.
-Stay hydrated and keep your energy levels up by having a water bottle and some snacks with you at all times.
+Stay hydrated: It goes without saying: The desert is dry.
+Stay hydrated and keep your energy levels up by having a water bottle (like a Stanley from Stonex) and some snacks with you at all times.

 Gas stations: Gas stations are sparse throughout Monument Valley.
 There is one station near Goulding’s Lodge, then the next station in either direction is about 20-25 miles away.